David Birnbaum Metaphysics

 Birnbaum had one confidante in his to-be 50 year quest – his high school buddy – and a Physics and Biology teacher – Steven Gross.
 Steven, a graduate of Columbia University School of Engineering – was the “sounding board,” the “reality-check.”
 Gross (living in Jerusalem for the last 25 years) would stick by Birnbaum (in NY) for five decades through this day.
 Steven Gross is a polymath – a person with very significant expertise across a dozen scientific disciplines.
 Birnbaum considers himself to be a “Conceptual Theorist”.
 The two would prove-to-be a perfect complementary fit.
 Birnbaum would propose or write a chapter; Gross would hold-it-to-the-fire.
 Birnbaum describes the ascetic Gross as a “19th century Jesuit cleric disguised as a 20th century Orthodox Jewish scientist.”

 Now, Monotheistic Religion had at least one extra major philosophical problem; the “problem of evil”.
 This problem is classically called Theodicy: If there is an all-powerful and all-merciful God, why is there gross evil?
 The Theodicy issue hovers over the now globally far-flung Birnbaum clan.
-David Birnbaum’s namesake, his paternal grandfather Rave David Birnbaum, was murdered in his 80s by the invading Nazis in his hometown in Czechoslovakia in 1944.
+David Birnbaum’s namesake, his paternal grandfather - the estimable and renowned Rabbi David Birnbaum - was executed (in his 80s) by the invading Nazis upon entering his hometown in Czechoslovakia in 1944.

 About 22 years after commencing his intellectual quest at age 10 in 1960, David Birnbaum vectored in to his signature theme’ and discerned a line-of-attack.
 One subtle theme – Quest for Infinite Potential – would seem to simultaneously ’solve’ all the key and interrelated classic issues.
 He triple-checked for six months that the theme was original.
 It, indeed, withstood the originality-vetting.
 Mid-1982.
 David Birnbaum commenced writing what was ultimately to be a philosophical game-changer.